alancota/Nodejs-Backend-APIs/README.md

 npm start
 ```

-By default the server will be running in your localhost and use the port 8001 for HTTP and 8002 for HTTPS.
-You can change them by editing the environment variables defined inside the nodemon.json file.
+By default the server will be running in your localhost and use the port **8001 for HTTP and 8002 for HTTPS**.
+You can change them by editing the environment variables defined inside the **nodemon.json** file.
 If everything works fine you should see something like this in your console:

 ```
 ⇒  npm start